r0man/eca/docs/models.md

 - Custom company LLM endpoints
 - Additional cloud providers not natively supported

+### API Types for Custom Providers

+When configuring custom providers, choose the appropriate API type:

+- **`openai-responses`**: OpenAI's new responses API endpoint (`/v1/responses`).
+Best for OpenAI models with enhanced features like reasoning and web search.
+- **`openai-chat`**: Standard OpenAI Chat Completions API (`/v1/chat/completions`).
+Use this for most third-party providers:
+  - OpenRouter
+  - DeepSeek
+  - Together AI
+  - Groq
+  - Local LiteLLM servers
+  - Any OpenAI-compatible provider
+- **`anthropic`**: Anthropic's native API for Claude models.

+Most third-party providers use the `openai-chat` API for compatibility with existing tools and libraries.

 ### Setting up a custom provider

-It's possible to configure ECA to be aware of custom LLM providers if they follow a API schema similar to currently supported ones (openai, anthropic), example for a custom hosted litellm server:
+It's possible to configure ECA to be aware of custom LLM providers if they follow a API schema similar to currently supported ones (openai-responses, openai-chat or anthropic), example for a custom hosted litellm server:

 Example: